 Another important aspect concerning the situation of the young people in the labour market is the favourable opportunities of international mobility of the times.
 The mobility of young people and the increase thereof can be treated as a factor influencing upon the formation of wage expectations.
-It should be emphasized that two types of the young people mobility need to be distinguished: short trips (for one semesterwith the purpose of studies, for a certain season -with the purpose of work) and long-term emigration.
-Konevas, Duoba (2007) having researched the mobility of students and its influence upon the increase of the country's human capital argue that the studies in a foreign country provide much cultural, personal and academic knowledge, promote such general competences of the young people as persistence, determination, stamina, and familiarize with the labour market conditions of that country.
-This is supported by Kumpikait? et al. (2013), who state that the mobility of students allows developing both academic skills and cultural awareness, and civic skills.
+It should be emphasized that two types of the young people mobility need to be distinguished: short trips (for one semester with the purpose of studies, for a certain season - with the purpose of work) and long-term emigration.
+Konevas, Duoba (2007) having researched the mobility of students and its influence upon the increase of the country's human capital argue that the studies in a foreign country provide much cultural, personal and promote academic knowledge, such general competences of the young people as persistence, determination, stamina, and familiarize with the labour market conditions of that country.
+This is supported by Kumpikaitė et al. (2013), who state that the mobility of students allows developing both academic skills and cultural awareness, and civic skills.
 Having acquired theoretical and practical knowledge in a foreign country, a student is rating his/her work higher, as well as his/her expectations of material and non-material motivation measures desirable to be paid for the work increase.

-The main factors of the young people migration are generally referred to as the differences between the supply and the demand of labour force, as well as the differences of wages in different countries (?iasnien?, Kumpikait?, 2011).
-When analysing the notions of the neo-classical economic theory, the authors confirmed the role of "pushing" and "pulling" forces influencing upon the migration decisions.
-The existing ample opportunities (especially for the young people) to get employed by the companies not only in their own country, but also in foreign countries on purpose to be paid higher wages are closely associated with the wage expectations being

-The wage and its size are inseparable from the quality (level) of the living conditions of an individual and his/her satisfaction with the living conditions, which can be assessed very subjectively.
-As it has been already mentioned, namely the standard of living of the country, region is one of the most important external economic factors, also closely related to a legal -political facet, determining the movement of young people in the international labour market.
+The main factors of the young people migration are generally referred to as the differences between the supply and the demand of labour force, as well as the differences of wages in different countries (Čiasnienė, Kumpikaitė, 2011).
+When analysing the notions of the neo-classical economic theory, the authors confirmed the role of "pushing" and "pulling" forces influencing The wage and its size are inseparable from the quality (level) of the living conditions of an individual and his/her satisfaction with the living conditions, which can be assessed very subjectively.
+As it has been already mentioned, namely the standard of living of the country, region is one of the most important external economic factors, also closely related to a legal - political facet, determining the movement of young people in the international labour market.
 The employee is treating the wage as a basic part of his own and his family income, and the means to improve his living and material situation.

-With the constant increase of the prices of personal consumption goods and services, the trade unions of developed countries are seeking to include a clause regarding the increase of wages depending on the change of price index into the collective agreements (Bakanauskien? et al., 2003; Bar?auskien? et al., 2010).
+With the constant increase of the prices of personal consumption goods and services, the trade unions of developed countries are seeking to include a clause regarding the increase of wages depending on the change of price index into the collective agreements (Bakanauskienė et al., 2003; Baršauskienė et al., 2010).
 The direct dependence between the standard of living and the size of wage is reasoned by the applicable wage indexation depending on the level of prices and the quantity of goods and services per capita (de Walque et al., 2010).
 J. Mietule (2012) has analysed the theoretical aspects of life quality and its separate elements, as well as assessed the quality of student life that is defined under such aspects as educational services, disposable income, health care, cultural and entertainment events and the feeling of belonging to a family, a circle of friends and acquaintances.
 It follows that the need to seek after a certain standard of living of the students is closely related to the desired wage after entry into employment.